sandy-sachin7/the-zero-debt-index/CONTRIBUTING.md

 ## Template Guidelines

-*   **Vibe Coding Philosophy**: Prompts should be high-level, intent-based, and let the AI handle the implementation details.
+*   **The Zero-Debt Index Philosophy**: Prompts should be high-level, intent-based, and let the AI handle the implementation details.
 *   **Structure**:
     *   **System Role**: Define the persona (e.g., "Senior React Engineer").
     *   **Objective**: Clear goal.